andreachecchi/outlook_vtiger/README.md

 - A **Project** is required to associate the task.

 ## Disclaimer
 This project is provided **as-is**, with no guarantees or warranties.
 However, support, extensions, or customizations can be arranged on a project basis.
-For inquiries, feel free to contact me at [a.checchi@openia.it](mailto:a.checchi@openia.it).
+For inquiries, feel free to contact me privately.